cyberlawlibrary/Casebooks/readme.md

 ## About

 This is a  collection of patched together html e-books.
 It's meant to allow students to access their textbooks in a browser without needing to use the distracting interface that the big textbook publishers force on students.
-With this version, you can print as much as you want, edit the text directly to make corrections,\* access the book offline from unlimited devices, and keep it indefinitely without worrying that a company will cut off your access to the text.
+With this version, you can print as much as you want, edit the text to make corrections or add context the authors left out,\* access the book offline from unlimited devices, and keep it indefinitely without worrying that a company will cut off your access to the text.

 These html files are also hopefully easier to use than a scanned pdf of the book.
 An html file of the entire casebook is thousands of times smaller than an equivalent pdf file.
 These files will hopefully make a high quality digital casebook accessible to students without access to a fast internet connection or high-powered computer.